hurbes/swift-theme-manager/README.md

 ## 🤝 Contributing

-Hey, we'd love your help to make this package even more awesome!
+We'd love your help to make this package even more awesome!
 Whether it's fixing bugs, adding features, or improving documentation, all contributions are welcome.
 Just fork the repo, make your changes, and submit a pull request.
 Let's build something great together! 💪

 ## 📃 License